Medical expert of the article

 Notes

-- With a reasonable suspicion of MRSA, any of the regimens can be supplemented with vancomycin or linezolid.
+- If there is a reasonable suspicion of MRSA, any of the regimens can be supplemented with vancomycin or linezolid.

-- At a high risk of aspiration or its verification by clinical diagnostic methods, antibacterial drugs that do not have activity against anaerobic pathogens should be combined with metronidazole or clindamycin.
+- In case of a high risk of aspiration or its verification by clinical diagnostic methods, it is advisable to combine antibacterial drugs that are not active against anaerobic pathogens with metronidazole or clindamycin.

-Causes of ineffectiveness of antibiotic therapy of nosocomial pneumonia:
+Reasons for the ineffectiveness of antibacterial therapy for nosocomial pneumonia:

-- persistence of problem pathogens (MRSA, P. Aeruginosa, Acinetobacter spp, S. Maltophilia),
+- persistence of problematic pathogens (MRSA, P. aeruginosa, Acinetobacter spp, S. maltophilia),

-- microorganisms "outside the spectrum" of the action of empirical therapy (Candida spp., Aspergillus spp, Legionella spp., P. Carinnii),
+- microorganisms "outside the spectrum" of action of empirical therapy (Candida spp., Aspergillus spp, Legionella spp., P. carinnii),

 - development of superinfection (Enterobacter spp., Pseudomonas spp., fungi, Clostridium difficile),